derailed/popeye/README.md

 <img src="assets/popeye_boat.png" align="right" width="250" heigh="auto">

-# Popeye - A Kubernetes Cluster Linter
+# Popeye - A Kubernetes Cluster Sanitizer

-Popeye is a utility that lints a K8s cluster and reports potential issues with various Kubernetes resources.
-It cruises thru deployed resources for potential misconfigurations and scans a cluster to ensure best practices are in place thus preventing potential future headaches.
+Popeye is a utility that cruises a K8s cluster resources and reports potential issues with your deployment manifests and configurations.
+By scanning your clusters, it detects misconfigurations and ensure best practices are in place thus preventing potential future headaches.
 It aim at reducing the cognitive *over*load that one faces when managing and operating a Kubernetes cluster in the wild.
-Popeye is a readonly tool it does not change or update any of our Kubernetes resources or configurations.
+Popeye is a readonly tool it does not change or update any of our Kubernetes resources or configurations in any ways.

 <br/>
 <br/>